billthefarmer/gurgle/README.md

 checked that they haven't been used recently.

 ## Meaning
-Tap any word once the puzzle has been solved to display the meaning of that word.
+Tap any word to display the meaning of that word.

 ## Share
 ### Image